n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 consonant where placing the "Halant" mark on its own is typographically problematic.

+> Note: The `calt` feature, which allows for generalized application
+> of contextual alternate substitutions, is usually applied at this
+> point.
+However, `calt` is not mandatory for correct Bengali shaping
+> and may be disabled in the application by user preference.

 ### 6: Applying remaining positioning features from GPOS ###